ZKFair/zkfair-cdk-validium-node/README.md

 For an in-depth understanding of the protocol’s specifications, please refer to the [zkEVM Protocol Overview](https://wiki.polygon.technology/docs/zkevm/)

-## Roles of the Network

-The node software in a Validium-based network is architected to support multiple roles, each with its own set of required services and components.
-While some services can run in multiple instances, others are designed to run in a single instance.
-Below, we outline the roles and their corresponding requirements.

-### RPC

-This role is open to anyone and serves as the entry point for interacting with the network.

-Required Services and Components:

-- JSON RPC: Can run in separate instances and supports multiple instances for scalability.
-- Synchronizer: Single instance, can run independently.
-- Executor & Merkletree: Can run on a separate instance.
-- State DB: Utilizes Postgres SQL, can be run in a separate instance.

-#### Recommendations:

-While only one synchronizer is needed, it’s advised to have exclusive access to an executor instance.
-The JSON RPC and executor services can benefit from running in multiple instances if performance decreases due to high request volume.

-### Sequencer

-At the moment, this role is exclusive and can only be performed by a single entity, as enforced by the smart contract.

-Required Services and Components:

-- JSON RPC: Can run in separate instances and supports multiple instances.
-- Sequencer & Synchronizer: Must run in a single instance together.
-- Executor & Merkletree: Can run on a separate instance.
-- Pool DB: Utilizes Postgres SQL, can be run in a separate instance.
-- State DB: Utilizes Postgres SQL, can be run in a separate instance.

-#### Recommendations:

-The JSON RPC is essential for receiving transactions.
-It’s advised to run it in separate instances, potentially more than one, depending on network load.
-The Sequencer should have exclusive access to an executor instance.

-### Aggregator

-This role is crucial for transaction batching and proof generation.
-By default, this role can only be emboidied by a single entity, but it can be made permissionless through the smart contracts.

-Required Services and Components:

-- Synchronizer: Single instance, can run independently.
-- Executor & Merkletree: Can run on a separate instance.
-- State DB: Utilizes Postgres SQL, can be run in a separate instance.
-- Aggregator: Single instance, can run independently.
-- Prover: Single instance, can run independently.
-- Executor: Single instance, can run independently.

-#### Recommendations:

-Given the hardware-intensive nature of the Prover, it’s recommended to run it on a separate instance.
-All other components can run on a single instance if desired.

 ## Run a CDK Validium

 ### Development